buk7456/Arduino-LoRa-RC-transmitter-and-reciever/README.md

 ### User Interface
 Three buttons are used for navigation; Up, Select, Down.
 Long press Select to go Back.
-<br>Long press up or down to open context menus.
-Hold the down key on home screen to access the extra digital channels (9 and 10).
+<br>Hold the down key on home screen to access the extra digital channels (9 and 10).

 <p align="center">
 <img src="img2.png" width="816" height="1296"/>